 I would normally advise to stay away from the action for a while.
 Don’t spend time with friends that are using, if the people you live with use at home, find somewhere else to live, if people use at work, can you get another job?
 It can also be really useful to see what it’s like being around people when they are like this.
 It can help you to remind yourself why you don’t want to do it.

-Find a reason to stop, what’s your motivation?
+Find a reason to stop, if you are asking yourself how to stop using cocaine, you need to ask yourself some bigger questions: what’s your motivation for quitting cocaine?
 Health?
 Relationship?
 Financial?
 It’s whatever is important to you.

-A few ideas here if you aren’t that motivated by your own life, there is also the harm it causes to the environment, huge profits made by criminal gangs and corrupt governments.
+A few ideas here if you aren’t that motivated by your own life, there is also the harm cocaine causes to the environment, huge profits made by criminal gangs and corrupt governments.

-It doesn’t matter what it is, find the thing that motivates you that you can remember in weak moments, this will help you keep making changes.
+It doesn’t matter what it is, find the thing that motivates you to stop taking cocaine, that you can remember in weak moments, this will help you keep making changes.

-If your cocaine use is a problem check out these 4 free videos How to stop using cocaine free videos I do talk about alcohol in there as well.
+If your cocaine use is a problem check out these 4 free videos How to stop using cocaine free videos.
+I talk about cocaine and alcohol in these videos as well.

-Or an ebook if you prefer How to get started with stopping.
+There is also a free ebook on how to quit cocaine if you prefer to read: How to get started with stopping.